On the Equivalence of Zero-Sum Games and Conic Programs: Future directions

-After proving that every two-player zero-sum game with cone-leveled strategy sets can be described by a primal-dual pair of conic linear problems, the following question naturally arises: \textit{When is a two-player zero-sum game equilibrium-equivalent to a game with cone-leveled strategy sets?}.
-We believe that an answer to this question will offer a significant contribution towards the associated mathematical concern raised by Kuhn and Tucker \cite{kuhn1953contributions}, regarding the existence of ``\textit{a computational technique of general applicability for zero-sum two-person games with infinite sets of strategies}".
-The translation of Parrilo's work on polynomial games \cite{parrilo2006polynomial} into our framework indicates the existence of strategy sets that can be written in the cone-leveled form, even though their original form does not directly imply so.
-Therefore, a deeper search regarding equivalent strategic forms of known two-player zero-sum games, for which the existence and computation of Nash equilibria is of high interest, is encouraged.
-We also gave a particular example that illustrates the only case where the minimax theorem fails to imply strong duality.
-The question of whether there exists a stronger result than that of Theorem \ref{th:4.1}, which includes this special case and which precisely indicates when a zero duality gap between \hyperlink{primal}{$(P)$} and \hyperlink{dual}{$(D)$} exists, remains open.
-In addition, the almost equivalence provides a, perhaps surprising, new insight regarding the determination of strict feasibility.
-For semidefinite programming in particular, the decision of feasibility in polynomial time is a fundamental open problem (Pataki and Touzov \cite{pataki2024exponential}).
-The following is a corollary of Theorem 4.1: \textit{Deciding strict feasibility for a pair of SDPs in polynomial time is equivalent to either constructing a semidefinite game in polynomial time with non-zero value, or constructing one in polynomial time so that a zero game value and the infeasibility of a certain null set are guaranteed}.
-Here, by ``construction" of a semidefinite game in polynomial time we mean the construction of a base of the non-negative orthant, and a base of the cone of positive semidefinite matrices, in polynomial time.
-This equivalent formulation signifies a novel approach to solving this open problem.
 The analysis of our work is also related to the theory of zero-sum polymatrix games, which are multiplayer generalizations of two-player zero-sum games defined by networks \cite{cai2011minmax}.
 Cai et al. \cite{cai2016zero} proved that such games have Nash equilibria which can be efficiently computed by a certain linear program.
-In a more recent paper, Ickstadt et al. \cite{ickstadt2023semidefinite} generalized this concept and defined network semidefinite games, with the aim of extending models of quantum strategic interactions to multiplayer games.
+In a more recent paper, Ickstadt et al. \cite{ickstadt2026semidefinite} generalized this concept and defined network semidefinite games, with the aim of extending models of quantum strategic interactions to multiplayer games.
 In particular, they showed that such games can be solved by an SDP, whose form is very similar to the LP that appears in \cite{cai2016zero}.
 Although these zero-sum multiplayer games are defined over graphs, their payoff functions are still linear (defined by specific linear operators) and the strategy sets of the players represent cone-leveled sets (in fact bases of convex cones).
-Further, the main existential results on Nash equilibria in both works rely heavily on strong duality theory.
-Another natural direction is therefore associated with the extension of the definition of polymatrix games to a more general strategic setup characterized by $\hyperlink{f1}{(F1)}-\hyperlink{f3}{(F3)}$, and with the use of strong duality to show that the existence and calculation of Nash equilibria for such games boils down to the solution of a specific conic linear programming problem.
+Further, the main existential results on Nash equilibria in both works rely heavily on duality theory.
+Another natural direction is therefore associated with the extension of the definition of polymatrix games to a more general strategic setup characterized by \hyperlink{f1}{(F1)}--\hyperlink{f3}{(F3)}, and with the use of strong duality to show that the existence and calculation of Nash equilibria for such games boils down to the solution of a specific conic linear program.